davidsipos1002/bootloader/README.md

 The messages displayed by the bootloader can be configured using the following CMake options:
-* basic_logging
-* extensive_logging
-* print_elf
-* print_memory_map

-Take a look in the CMakeLists.txt file to see how to configure.
+* basic_logging: activates simple messages
+* extensive_logging: activates messages from internal functions
+* print_elf: prints elf headers
+* print_memory_map: prints initial memory, it can change
+* print_tokens: prints config file tokenization(only if built in Debug mode)
+* print_config: prints chosen bootloader config

+The bootloader is capable of loading other configurable files, called initial datafiles.
+An example bootloader configuration can be found in boot.cfg.
+The loader will search for the configuration in /config/boot.cfg.

 To change the compiler modify the Toolchain.cmake file.
+The built UEFI application can be found in build/efi.